bitwarden/help/_articles/importing/import-from-1password.md

 ## Import your logins into Bitwarden

 1. Go to the [Bitwarden web vault][bitwarden-vault] and log in.
-2. Navigate to "Tools" > "Import".
+2. Navigate to "Tools" &rarr; "Import".
 3. Select "1Password (1pif)" or "1Password 6 Windows (csv)" as the file format (depending on which path you followed above) and select your data file from the desktop that you created in the last step from above.
 4. Click the "Import" button.